Charles F. Baird

-Charles Fitz Baird (September 4, 1922 – December 26, 2009) was United States Assistant Secretary of the Navy (Financial Management and Comptroller) 1966–67; Under Secretary of the Navy 1967–69; and chief executive officer of Inco Ltd. 1977–87.
+Charles Fitz Baird (September 4, 1922 – December 26, 2009) was United States Assistant Secretary of the Navy (Financial Management and Comptroller) 1966–1967; Under Secretary of the Navy 1967–1969; and chief executive officer of Inco Ltd. 1977–1987.

-Life and career
+Early life

 Baird was born in Southampton, New York, in 1922.
 He attended Middlebury College, graduating in 1944.
-Upon graduation, he joined the United States Marine Corps, serving in that capacity during World War II and the Korean War.
+Upon graduation, he joined the United States Marine Corps, serving as Lieutenant during World War II and was recalled to the Korean War, where he served as Captain.

+Career

-Upon leaving the Marine Corps, Baird joined Standard Oil of New Jersey, rising through the ranks to become an executive with postings in London and Paris.
+Upon leaving the Marine Corps, Baird joined Standard Oil of New Jersey (SONJ), rising through the ranks to become an executive with postings in New York, London and Paris.

-President of the United States Lyndon B. Johnson nominated Baird as Assistant Secretary of the Navy (Financial Management and Comptroller) and he held that office from March 7, 1966 until August 1, 1967.
-In 1967, President Johnson nominated Baird as Under Secretary of the Navy and Baird held that post from August 1, 1967 until January 20, 1969.
+President of the United States Lyndon B. Johnson nominated Baird as Assistant Secretary of the Navy (Financial Management and Comptroller) and he held that office from March 7, 1966, until August 1, 1967.
+At the time of his nomination he worked as Assistant Treasurer of the SONJ.
+In 1967, President Johnson nominated Baird as Under Secretary of the Navy and Baird held that post from August 1, 1967, until January 20, 1969.

 Upon leaving government service in 1969, Baird joined Inco Ltd., working as an executive in New York City and Toronto.
 From 1977 to 1987, he was INCO's CEO.
+He oversaw at least two violent strikes in Copper Cliff, Inco's divestment in American battery manufacturers Ray-O-Vac and Exide and a nearly $500 million write down in the lateritic nickel mines of Guatemala in 1981.
+This was Inco's first lost year in 50 years.

 Baird served on the board of trustees of Bucknell University from 1976 to 1982, and in 1986, Bucknell gave Baird an honorary degree.
 His alma mater, Middlebury College had similarly conferred an honorary degree on Baird in 1984.
 At various points, Baird served on the board of directors of Aetna, the Bank of Montreal, the Logistics Management Institute, and the Marine Corps University Foundation.

+Retirement and death

 A longtime player of platform tennis, he won several Seniors championships, and was inducted into the Platform Tennis Hall of Fame in 1992.

 Upon retiring from INCO, Baird settled in Bethesda, Maryland.
 There, he was a member of the Center for Naval Analyses, serving as board chairman from 1992 to 1997.
 He was also a member of the Council on Foreign Relations.

 After a struggle with Alzheimer's disease, Baird died on December 26, 2009, at his home in Skillman, New Jersey.